VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

 - Learned how to use tools to identify weaknesses in a network.
 - Gain hands-on experience in configuring and managing security measures such as firewalls.
 - Learn how to monitor network traffic for signs of suspicious or malicious activity.
-- Practice ethical hacking techniques to exploit vulnerabilities in a controlled environment.